 When a family can’t always afford things like meat or even milk, three ingredients were easier to come by: flour, water and yeast, (a teeny bit of salt & sugar too I suppose…) My Dad’s fond memories of eating his Mom’s bread with every meal translated to our kitchen table, where no meal was complete without a few toasty rounds of bread.

 In our home, pita bread (called “khubez” in Arabic,) was more of a utensil than a side dish as most things we ate were dipped.
 As a result, my sisters & I grew up to be proficient “dippers,” knowing how to use a piece of bread to accurately scoop up a bit of whatever delicious thing my parents had prepared.

 Throughout the years I was able to taste this amazing homemade bread several times when either my Tata was visiting or one of my Aunties prepared it, but I always knew learning to bake it myself was a must.
 Luckily my Mom took notes on Tata’s recipe from when she visited when I was a kid, and we worked from those notes to recreate this fluffy, wonderful bread.

 As far as bread recipes go, this one is pretty straightforward.
 Each step requires some proofing, but a couple hours of work results in the most perfect stack of puffy pitas.
 These are wonderful for making sandwiches, dipping, or anything else you heart desires.
 This recipe has officially become an heirloom for me and just maybe will for you too!

-- 4½ cups flour (plus a little more for your work surface)
+- 4½ cups all purpose flour* (plus a little more for your work surface)